Category: Women’s Storytelling Festival

 Women’s Festival Spotlight – Megan Hicks

 I first met Megan Hicks when she led a workshop on parody at a National Storytelling Conference more years ago than either of us would want to admit to.
-As Read more
+As I laughed through her telling us about Cinderella’s encounter with her fairy groundhog, I knew she was a storyteller to be reckoned with.
+When I… Read more

 -